 First, let's set the terminology we use for JTBD.

-When we refer to JTBD in our work at GitLab, we are referring to the job statement.
-A job statement provides the context of what is happening while someone is trying to accomplish a goal.
+When we refer to JTBD in our work at GitLab, we are referring to the job story.
+A job story provides the context of what is happening while someone is trying to accomplish a goal.
 In contrast, a job is only the thing they want to accomplish.
-A job statement includes: the job, the situation, and the outcome.
+A job story includes: the job, the circumstance, and the need.

-We write our job statements using the standard format:
+We write our job stories using the standard format:

 JTBD are difficult to get right.
 Before you begin, you have to have a clear understanding of what someone is wanting to accomplish, and that understanding should be validated with past research and customer conversations.

-It is crucial to ensuring that the job statements are grounded in experience and not theory.
-We must have a high level of confidence in our job statements before we can put them into use.
+It is crucial to ensuring that the job stories are grounded in experience and not theory.
+We must have a high level of confidence in our user's jobs, circumstances, and needs before we can put them into use.

 To help determine longer-term product direction, JTBD can be written for an entire stage or across multiple stages.